 - What integrations does the CRM system offer that your business needs?
 Look for customizable add-ons, apps, and plug-ins that help automate your email servicing, customer analytics, social media, and data importing while also integrating with ones you already have in place.
-Guidance has helped many companies achieve their business goals by ensuring smooth integrations (ex.
+Guidance is an Episerver solution partner that has helped many companies achieve their business goals by ensuring smooth integrations (ex.
 See our SmileDirectClub case study here).

 - What size is your company?
 Many CRMs have user limits, so if you’re on the larger size, be sure you’re choosing a vendor that caters to your company size.